With around 470 zoological facilities licensed by the US Department of Agriculture, narrowing down a list of the best zoos in the US is tricky.

 - Number of Animals: 1900 animals from over 500 species

-- Must-visit: Aside from the Africa exhibit, the awesome historical structures around the zoo (like the Elephant House and Reptile House), don’t forget to pass by Fiona the hippopotamus, the first hippo born at the zoo in 75 years and went viral for being born premature and slowly grown healthier in front of the world’s eyes.
+- Must-visit: The Africa exhibit has Fiona the hippopotamus, the first hippo born at the zoo in 75 years and went viral for being born premature and slowly grown healthier in front of the world’s eyes.

 - Tickets: Tickets range from $10 to $26, depending on date of visit.

 - Opening Hours: The Zoo is open January 1st – December 31st (except Christmas Day) at 10am, but the closing time varies depending on the season.

 - Address: 3400 Vine St, Cincinnati, OH 45220 | 513-281-4700

 10. Fort Worth Zoo (Fort Worth, Texas)